XAP-Software/XAP-Software.github.io/_drafts/2022-04-08-django_rest_framework.md

 ### serializers.Serializer

-Abstruct class is to provide a way of serializing and deserializing the custom api to django models and
+Abstruct class is to provide a way of serializing and deserializing the json data to django models.

 ```python
 #In myapp/serializers.py